swiftlang/swift-evolution/proposals/testing/NNNN-swift-testing-and-xctest-interoperability.md

 Present and future Swift Testing APIs will be supported in XCTest if the XCTest API _already_ provides similar functionality.

-- For example, we plan on supporting the proposed Swift Testing [test cancellation][] feature in XCTest since it is analogous to `XCTSkip`
+- For example, we support the proposed Swift Testing [test cancellation][] feature in XCTest since it is analogous to `XCTSkip`.

 - On the other hand, [Traits][] are a powerful Swift Testing feature, and include the ability to [add tags][tags] to organise tests.
-Even though XCTest does not interact with tags, this is beyond the scope of interoperability because XCTest doesn't have existing “tag-like” behaviour to map onto.
+Even though XCTest does not interact with tags, **this is beyond the scope of interoperability** because XCTest doesn't have existing “tag-like” behaviour to map onto.

 Here are some concrete examples: